Bram355/PIZZA-RESTAURANT-API/README.md

 Pizza Restaurant API

 This is a RESTful API built with Flask that simulates a simple pizza restaurant backend system.
 It allows users to view restaurants and pizzas, and to associate pizzas with restaurants through a join model `RestaurantPizza`.
-This project uses the MVC architecture and SQLAlchemy ORM with a SQLite or PostgreSQL database.

----

 features